HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk1-and-2.md

 Start from the end (time $=T$) and work backwards.

-The first-visit MC method estimates $v_\pi(s)$ as the average of the returns following first visits to $s$, whereas the every-visit MC method averages the returns following all visits to $s$.
-Here we consider the first-visit case.
+The first-visit MC method estimates $v_\pi(s)$ as the average of the returns following an episode's first visit to $s$, whereas the every-visit MC method averages the returns following all visits to $s$.
+Here we consider the first-visit case, which has been most widely studied.

 ![wk2-first-visit-MC-prediction.png](wk2-first-visit-MC-prediction.png)

+Note:
+* The state is checked to see if it occurred earlier in time (not yet processed), and is ignored if so.
+* The when the state is $t$, the return on that state's action is $t+1$ (return appears with the next state in $p$).

 By the law of large numbers the sequence of averages of these estimates converges to their expected value.
 Each average is itself an unbiased estimate, and the standard deviation of its error falls as $1/\sqrt n$, where $n$ is the number of returns averaged.